rng-guy/NFSMWBartender/README.txt

 ── ■ │ 1 - WHAT DOES THE "BASIC" FEATURE SET DO? │ ■ ──────────────────────────────────────────────

 The "Basic" feature set LETS YOU CHANGE (per Heat level)
- • at what distance and how quickly you can get busted,
+ • how quickly and at what (maximum) distance from cops the red "BUSTED" bar fills,
- • how long it takes to fill the "EVADE" bar and enter "COOLDOWN" mode,
+ • how quickly the green "EVADE" bar fills once all cops have lost sight of you,
- • at which time interval you gain passive bounty,
+ • at what time interval you gain passive bounty,
  • the maximum combo-bounty multiplier for destroying cops quickly,
  • the internal cooldown for regular roadblock spawns,
- • the internal cooldown for Heavy and LeaderStrategy spawns,
+ • the internal cooldown for Heavy / LeaderStrategy spawns,
- • which vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
+ • what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
- • which vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
+ • what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
- • which vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).
+ • what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).

 The "Basic" feature set FIXES FOUR BUGS:
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,